SALMON CREEK CATTERY- oriental shorthair cat breeders in New York

 Several pet foods are shifting to grain free recipes.
 We try our best to avoid grain free food, but sometimes we love everything else about the food and it's the best available, then what?
 We add in oatmeal, groats (or oatmeal seeds) specifically.
 Why?
 Wild dogs and cats naturally obtain small levels of grain when consuming their kills.
 There are recent studies that show grain free diets could lead to increased heart size (not good) in dogs and possibly cats as well.
 Acana has added a bountiful grains line to their dog food selection.
 To play it safe we mix in a small amount of groats in our grain free food until further research is conducted.

-We add this in with their dry food every other day.
+We add this in with their fresh goat milk every other day.
+On alternating days they get fresh goat Kiefer.

 Are our cats spoiled?
 One could say, but water can be very important for cats!
 Cats in the wild don't drink much water, they get much of it from the small prey they eat.
 If they do drink water, instincts tell them to find a moving water source over a stagnant puddle.
 Because of this it is very much against a cats natural instincts to drink from a water bowl (which looks like a puddle).
 If they only eat dry food and only have a bowl of water available, often times they won't drink enough water.
 This can lead to urinary issues such as kidney failure and UTI's.
 We use a filtered water fountain to create the movement and cleanliness.
 Some cats have no issues using a conventional water bowl, in this case please ensure to wash the water bowl every day to prevent buildup.